JohannJude1/Charged_Bouncer_Program/README.md

-This repository contains code for the charged bouncer program I made and used for my thesis.
+This repository contains code for the charged bouncer program I made and used for my thesis titled "Dynamics of a charged bouncer under an electric field."